Csi18nAlistairMann/vic-cipher/Investigation of VIC Cipher.md

 - Improve code and handling to better reflect what's been learned
 - Reassess the "214" issue
 - Chain encipher then decipher so as to check it works both ways
+- Move the mainloop into its own function and rewrite for style.

 # Keys
 Book states four keys: